 The United States Securities and Exchange Commission’s (SEC) lawsuit against Ripple may be enough to force major exchanges, particularly Coinbase to delist the XRP token while the "unregistered securities" case remains unresolved—which would ultimately send the crypto’s price falling to new lows before the parties even enter a courtroom.

-Before Ripple Labs co-founder and CEO Brad Garlinghouse even get the chance to defend the XRP token against the allegations of the SEC, the open case against XRP may be enough to force major exchanges like Coinbase to delist the token in the meantime.
+Before Ripple Labs co-founder and CEO Brad Garlinghouse even get the chance to defend the XRP token against the allegations of the SEC, the open case against XRP may be enough to force major exchanges like Coinbase, with its 3 million verified users, to delist the token in the meantime.

 The United States Regulator officially filed a lawsuit against Ripple Labs Inc., naming co-founder Chris Larsen and CEO Brad Garlinghouse as defendants in the suit, for the sale of unregistered “digital asset securities” offering through which $1.3 billion was raised.